MECE Framework: Definition, Examples, and Tips (2026)

 Collectively exhaustive means your categories cover 100% of all possibilities.
 Nothing is left out.

-Using the age example above, if your oldest bracket stops at 65, you have left out everyone over 65.
-That is not collectively exhaustive.
-Adding a "66 and above" bracket fixes the gap.
+Using the age example above, if your oldest bracket stops at 65, you have left out every customer over 65.
+That breakdown is not collectively exhaustive.
+Adding a "66 and above" bracket closes the gap.

 When your breakdown is both mutually exclusive and collectively exhaustive, it is MECE.
-This guarantees that every possibility is accounted for exactly once.
+Every possibility is accounted for exactly once.

 How Do You Pronounce MECE?